TylerPachal/sangria-website/getting-started.md

 ### Picture Type

 First let's define a `Picture` GraphQL type.
-In scala, you most probably will model it a simple case class like this one:
+In scala, you will probably model it with a simple case class like this one:

 ```scala
 case class Picture(width: Int, height: Int, url: Option[String])